 Proposed program title (only) changes should be prepared and submitted using Form 3C within the above referenced SUNY Forms for Academic Program Planning inventory.

 When a new or existing program is contemplated for distance education delivery format, such that students will be able to complete 50% or more of the course requirements at a distance, Form 4 within the SUNY Forms for Academic Program Planning inventory needs to be included with the main proposal.

 The establishment and amendment of graduate courses, either as part of a program proposal or due to other changes, is facilitated by the submission of the Course Action Form through departmental, school/college and campus level governance.

-Faculty contemplating graduate program development actions are encouraged to contact the Office of Graduate Education for individualized procedural assistance.
+Faculty contemplating graduate program development actions are encouraged to contact The Graduate School for individualized procedural assistance.